citizenz7/ft4a/README.md

 - Nginx
 - PHP 7.+
 - MySQL server
-- Xbt Tracker installed and running (https://github.com/OlafvdSpek/xbt)
+- Xbt Tracker installed and running (https://github.com/citizenz7/xbt)

+### About XBTT tracker
+/!\ A major update has just been released a few days ago in official Github XBTT repo.
+Don't use the files from official repo or it will fail.
+Please use my repo with "old stable" version: https://github.com/citizenz7/xbt

 ### Site settings
 #### WARNINGs: